Accessibility

 Games

 The Pandora game relies on vision to complete it.
-However it includes the following features to improve accessibility:
+However it includes the following:

 • The main character can be highlighted with a spotlight.

-• Sound and music is not essential, and can be toggled on and off.
+• Sound and music are not essential, and can be toggled on and off.

 • Hints can be toggled on or off.